AndrewHFarkas/Pic_Vid/README.md

 # Step - 11 Manuscript statistics and figures

-Here is where all the final analyses and figure will be written for the manuscript.
+Here is were most of the final figures and analyses were done.